NonameBlank007/Cancunf_Stock_Flash_Guide/Readme.md

 ---
 * Press Power button from that screen to Power Off
 * Boot to bootloader
-* Re-flash same stock ROM using flashfile
+* Re-flash same stock ROM using flash_file
 * Ensure correct ARB rules
 * Reboot to system (skip wipe this time)
 * Skip setup as much as possible